 The Purpose of these Procedures

-Occasionaly your steel hammer may strike the end of the handle a bit off-center impacting the mild-steel crown.
+Occasionally your steel hammer may strike the end of the handle a bit off-center impacting the mild-steel crown.
 After this occurs a few thousand times the crown may mushroom preventing it from traveling smoothly down the handle without gouging it.
-Another goal of these procedures. therefore, is to prevent, or at least minimize, this deformation of the crown thereby avoiding damage to both handle and hammer.
+Another goal of these procedures, therefore, is to prevent, or at least minimize, this deformation of the crown thereby avoiding damage to both handle and hammer.

 The following pictures show what these measures will help avoid.